This post may contain affiliate links. I may receive commissions for purchases made through links in this post. Learn More.

 Everything in life is a choice.
-Every path you take, the words you say, jobs you accept and the money you spend all goes back to one simple choice – one decision to choose between two things.
+Every path you take, the words you say, jobs you accept, and the money you spend all goes back to one simple choice – one decision to choose between two things.
 How you live each day goes back to one decision followed by a succession of others.
 Yet the sad fact remains, of all the choices we make, we rarely make the choice to live a simple life.

 For the record, I baffle myself on a regular basis.
 You too?
 Glad I’m not alone.
 You never really are alone and I always feel such peace when I find out someone else is rowing in the same boat with me.

 Looking back, it’s a conscious decision I made.
-You become affected by your environment, by your salary, it becomes easier to blend in than stand out.
+You become affected by your environment, by your salary, and it becomes easier to blend in than stand out.
 Because standing out would throw you back to grade school when some little shit would make fun of your mother’s choice in clothes, or get you in a headlock at recess and threaten to jam your head into a brick wall all because you were the quiet one who sat peacefully in the classroom.
 You were different.
 You stood out, so you were taught by others to conform.

 After being squeezed into submission both literally and figuratively, your brain finally says, it’s easier to fit in than stand out.
-I don’t like being physically hurt, emotionally wounded or slammed against the rocks any longer.
+I don’t like being physically hurt, emotionally wounded, or slammed against the rocks any longer.

 So we conform.
 It becomes normal to not say, “Dad, I don’t want to go to college.
 Or, I want to take music and I don’t care if there isn’t a career in it.
 I could teach after all.”
 Instead, we hold it all in, fighting what our gut tells us, conforming to what we are shown is the ideal succession in life.
 We go to school, graduate with debt, get a poorly paying job, get married, work our way up the ladder so we can try to afford a house, a car and 2.5 kids.
-This cycle continues and before long you have a meltdown, a mid life crisis, you question everything.
+The cycle continues and before long you have a meltdown, a mid-life crisis, and you question everything.

 If you continue on, you bust your butt and strive for bigger salaries, bigger houses, more cars, and more notoriety and once you have it, you only want more.
 The cup is never full.
-A lavish lifestyle, as I’ve found does not fill the emotional void.
+A lavish lifestyle, as I’ve found, does not fill the emotional void.
 There is no happiness in that type of more.

 Living a simple life has a different meaning for each of us.
 For me, it doesn’t mean living in a stark barren all white room with nothing.
-What is does mean is eliminating the chaos I had become so accustomed to while working a corporate job.
-I want to spend my time doing what’s important, spending more time with loved ones and helping others on the same journey to simplicity.
+What it does mean is eliminating the chaos I had become so accustomed to while working a corporate job.
+I want to spend my time doing what’s important, spending more time with loved ones, and helping others on the same journey to simplicity.

 I’ve made the choice to live a simple life.
 I’ve chosen the path with less.
 There’s no going back, I’m all in and it feels right.
+What about you?

-Inspiration and tips for living a simpler, joy-filled life.
-Sign up for my FREE newsletter.
+Get access to weekly inspiration and tips for living a simpler, joy-filled life.